Why Choosing a Cheaper Vacation Rental Manager Can Cost You More

 The same is true when it comes to comparing vacation rental management options.

 It’s natural to first look at the commission percentage.
-On paper, it makes sense that if the company you’re with charges 25% and another charges 15%, it’s easy to assume you’ll save an extra 10% by switching.
+If you see a company charges 25% and another charges 15%, it’s easy to assume you’ll save an extra 10% by choosing the lower commission option.

 But there’s a major problem with that math: